drepper/obs-realsense-greenscreen/README.md

 just as for other cameras, just select the "RealSense Greenscreen" source.

-The property dialog allows to select the device, change the resolution, set the maximum distance (in meters) and greenscreen color.
+The property dialog allows to select the device, change the resolution, set the maximum distance (in meters), the size of the depth filter,  and greenscreen color.

 After the camera source has been added one can use the chroma key filter.
 To enable the filter select the `RealSense Greenscreen` source in the `Sources` list.
 Right